-Set these options, as described below in Table 17.
+Set these options, as described below in Table 15.
 When you're done, click OK.
-Table 17.
+Table 15.
 H.264/AAC (MPEG-4) Settings

 Option Description H.264 Video Uncheck when you do not want your exported file to contain video tracks.
 Frame rate Enter the frame rate in frames per second, or select preset values from the popup menu.
 Data rate Enter the data rate in kbits per second.
 NOTE : The data rate you enter is a target value.
 Therefore, the actual data rate may be higher or lower than entered.
 Profile Select the codec profile (which establishes parameter ranges for a given application) from the popup menu: Automatic The codec determines which profile to use, based on the size of the input video.
 Main This profile results in longer encoding; it was designed primarily for SD digital TV broadcasts.
 It is well-suited for playback on desktop computers.

-Description

-Description

-This profile is used for faster, simpler encoding, and improved data loss robustness, particularly for playback in mobile applications.
+Baseline This profile is used for faster, simpler encoding, and improved data loss robustness, particularly for playback in mobile applications.

-The High Profile is used as the preferred choice for HD broadcast and disc storage applications.

-Select automatic or fixed keyframe rate

-Screenflow selects the optimum rate

-Manually enter the frame rate

-Uncheck when you do not want your exported file to contain audio tracks.

-Select to signify the number of samples taken from the source per second (in kHz) and added to the audio track being generated.
+Option Description High The High Profile is used as the preferred choice for HD broadcast and disc storage applications.
+Codec Select: Single-pass, Multi-pass, or Hardware Accelerated Keyframe Rate Select automatic or fixed keyframe rate Automatic ScreenFlow selects the optimum rate Fixed every Manually enter the frame rate AAC Audio Uncheck when you do not want your exported file to contain audio tracks.
+Sample Rate Select to signify the number of samples taken from the source per second (in kHz) and added to the audio track being generated.
 Select the sample rate from the popup menu.
 Web-High and Web-Low, defaults to CD quality (44.1 kHz).

-Enter the data rate in kbits per second.
+Data rate Enter the data rate in kbits per second.
 Web-High, defaults to 256kbits/sec.
 Web-Low, defaults to 96kbits/sec.

-Select Mono or Stereo
+Channels Select Mono or Stereo

-Table 17.
+Table 15.
 H.264/AAC (MPEG-4) Settings